In today’s post: Find out the best age to take your kids to Disneyland, plus tips for traveling to Disney with kids of all ages.

 - Most elementary school age kids are better at handling lines than younger kids.
 It’s almost impossible to ride anything in Disneyland anymore without at least some time in line, and during peak season (summer or Christmas) you need to plan on LONG lines.
 I’m pretty sure nothing can ruin the Disney magic faster than a little one that just can’t handle 30 minutes or more waiting in line.
 There will be tears.
 And they might be yours.
 Kids over 6 or 7 are much more adept at managing lines without making you wish you’d never heard the word Disneyland.

 - With slightly older kids instead of toddlers and preschoolers, you won’t spend the whole trip stuck in Fantasyland or Toon Town.
 Those are the two areas of Disneyland that cater to the toddler/preschooler set.
 Some of the rides are cute, but these two areas get SO CROWDED that you can begin to feel like you might be trapped in that sea of strollers for the rest of your life.
 Ride lines stay fairly long because some of the rides load so slowly (I’m looking at you, DUMBO!) and most of the rides are too short to make them feel worth it.
-Kids at the “magic age” will be more interested in other areas of Disneyland, which will work in your favor – especially first thing in the morning when lines in Tomorrowland or Adventureland are fairly short because everyone else is headed to ride Dumbo!
+Kids at the “magic age” will be more interested in other areas of Disneyland, which will work in your favor – especially first thing in the morning when lines in Tomorrowland or Adventureland are fairly short because everyone else is headed to ride that flying elephant!

 Other Ages at Disneyland